cockroachdb/docs/v21.2/movr-flask-deployment.md

 1. Create a [Google Cloud Run](https://console.cloud.google.com/run/) service for the application, in one of the regions in which the database is deployed (e.g., `gcp-us-east1`):
     - Select the container image URL for the image that you just pushed to the container registry.
     - Under **Advanced settings**->**Variables & Secrets**, do the following:
-        - Set an environment variable named `DB_URI` to the VPC connection string for a node on the CockroachCloud cluster, in the region in which this first Cloud Run service is located.
+        - Set an environment variable named `DB_URI` to the VPC connection string for a node on the {{ site.data.products.dedicated }} cluster, in the region in which this first Cloud Run service is located.

             Verify that the `DB_URI` value:
             1. Specifies `cockroachdb` as the database protocol.